magomimmo/modern-cljs/doc/tutorial-14.md

 from the `modern-cljs.remotes` namespace declaration.
 There, we only referenced the `handler` symbol from the `modern-cljs.core` namespace in the `app` definition.
-By moving the `app` definition to the `modern-cljs.core` namespace we should be able to resolve the cyclic namespace dependency.
+By moving the `app` definition to the `modern-cljs.core` namespace we should be able to resolve the cyclic issue.

-Here is the modified content of the `remotes.clj` file where we have removed both the reference to the `modern-cljs.core` namespace and the `app` symbol definition.
+Following is the modified content of the `remotes.clj` file where we have removed both the reference to the `modern-cljs.core` namespace and the `app` symbol definition.

 ```clojure
 (ns modern-cljs.remotes